OverCookedDuck/maldev-for-dummies/Exercises/Exercise 1 - Basic Shellcode Loader/README.md

 ### msfvenom

 With `msfvenom`, you can choose a 'format' (`-f`) to get the bytes as the right format for your language.
 It has formatters for most languages, which you can verify by running `--list formats`.
-Relevant formats here are `-f csharp`, `-f nim`, `-f go`, or `-f rust`, but there are others.
+Relevant formats here are `-f csharp`, `-f nim`, `-f go`, or `-f rust`, but there are others, zig is currently unsupported.
 Here's an example command which generates some shellcode you can use to pop a messagebox (works well as a proof-of-concept!):

 ```bash
 msfvenom -p windows/x64/messagebox TEXT='Task failed successfully!'
 TITLE='Error!' -f nim